End Times

 It once held grain enough

-to feed a head of cattle
+to feed a herd of cattle

 gone, no lowing sounds